Competition (economics): Criticism

-Critiques of perfect competition
+Criticism of perfect competition

 Economists do not all agree to the practicability of perfect competition.
 There is debate surrounding how relevant it is to real world markets and whether it should be a market structure that should be used as a benchmark.

 Neoclassical economists believe that perfect competition creates a perfect market structure, with the best possible economic outcomes for both consumers and society.
 In general, they do not claim that this model is representative of the real world.
 Neoclassical economists argue that perfect competition can be useful, and most of their analysis stems from its principles.

 Economists that are critical of the neoclassical reliance on perfect competition in their economic analysis believe that the assumptions built into the model are so unrealistic that the model cannot produce any meaningful insights.
 The second line of critic to perfect competition is the argument that it is not even a desirable theoretical outcome.
 These economists believe that the criteria and outcomes of perfect competition do not achieve an efficient equilibrium in the market and other market structures are better used as a benchmark within the economy.

-Critique about national competition
+Criticism of national competition

 Krugman (1994) points to the ways in which calls for greater national competition frequently mask intellectual confusion arguing that, in the context of countries, productivity is what matters and "the world's leading nations are not, to any important degree, in economic competition with each other."
 Krugman warns that thinking in terms of competition could lead to wasteful spending, protectionism, trade wars, and bad policy.
 As Krugman puts it in his crisp, aggressive style "So if you hear someone say something along the lines of 'America needs higher productivity so that it can compete in today's global economy', never mind who he is, or how plausible he sounds.
 He might as well be wearing a flashing neon sign that reads: 'I don't know what I'm talking about'."

 If the concept of national competition has any substantive meaning it must reside in the factors about a nation that facilitates productivity and alongside criticism of nebulous and erroneous conceptions of national competition systematic and rigorous attempts like Thompson's need to be elaborated.